frederic-perez/AmE-dictionary/dictionary.md

 __disarray__ :three: A state of disorganization or untidiness. _Her grey hair was in disarray._ _Syn_ disorder, confusion, chaos _The room was in disarray._
 __disavowed__ _v_
 __disbar__ _Disbar attorney._
-__discharge__ _v_ :four::dart: To discharge is to fire a gun or an employee, or to set someone free from a hospital or jail.
+__discharge__ _v_ :five::dart: To discharge is to fire a gun or an employee, or to set someone free from a hospital or jail.
 You'd probably like being discharged from jail, but not from your job, unless you really hate it. _Hospitals and jails provide homeless with a list of places where they can get help after discharge._ _Discharge policies._ _His honorable discharge in 1974._ _An officer discharged his weapon._ *Why not 'fired'?
 __discontinued__ _v_
 __discounter__ _n_
 __discourse__